cabralh/me/content/about/_index.md

 draft = false
 +++

-I write articles related but not exclusive to technical, professional, spiritual and medical.
+A biomedical engineer by training, I discuss topics related but not exclusive to technical, psychological, professional, spiritual and medical.
 Non-exhaustive list of topics include:

+* Biomechanics
+* Sport Psychology
 * Product Management
 * Personal Development
 * Spirituality
-* Biomechanics
 * Active Lifestyle & Wellness

 I also plan to document my projects in real-time along with still shots of my own liking coupled with book/journal article reviews of the various subjects listed above.